 Allen Hall Experience Hub

-The facility is shared by different groups including: the School of Journalism and Communications, immersive media, games development, psychology and counseling, and traditional media faculty.
+The facility is shared by different groups including: immersive media development at the School of Journalism, games development, psychology and counseling, and traditional mass-media faculty.
 The school demonstrated the need to replace the existing traditional broadcast studios with spaces for new and emerging media.
 ABD provided complete acoustical engineering, along with audiovisual design and AV infrastructure design throughout.

 When audiovisual consultants and acoustical consultants work side-by-side, their combined expertise is in play to solve problems with practical solutions, solid communications, and data-driven recommendations.
 ABD’s expert engineers and designers team-up on projects with each other, and with our clients, to create greater efficiency, and a better user-experience now and for years to come.